maayaikeda/birdsong_histogram/Birdsong_analysis.md

 ## Preparing data/preliminary plot for Bird \#2

-For bird2 (O375), the data file only contains songs that were recorded when he was with his mate and offspring, so some song audio files contain his mate’s calls and his offsprings begging.
+For bird2 (O375), songs were recorded when he was with his mate and offspring, so some song audio files contain his mate’s calls and his offsprings begging.
 I expect offspring begging to not make a difference.